-- 19.2 The beneficiary knows precisely what to expect.
+- 19. Detailed project planning ensures that: - 19.1 The Terms of Reference (TOR) of the study/project are clearly determined and understood by all relevant parties. - 19.2 The beneficiary knows precisely what to expect.
 (This facilitates discussions on an informed basis and "ownership" of recommendations). - 19.3 Judgements are properly made, based on substantive information. - 19.4 The areas under study are of material benefit to the beneficiary. - 19.5 The assignment is broken down into manageable components (phases, activities and tasks). - 19.6 The most suitable technical skills and resources are mobilised. - 19.7 Proper project management can be exercised. - 19.8 A clearly defined reporting structure is defined through which to manage the project. - 19.9 All persons working on the project, regardless of level, are clear as to what is expected of them. - 20.
 After a study/project has been conceptualised, the Programme Manager will document a project plan to implement and manage all components of the study/project.
 This project plan will commence as a draft and be refined during the life of the study/project. - 21.
-The Project Plan will address such matters as: - 21.1 The expected scope and objectives of the project. - 21.2 The issues and questions to be addressed and their possible significance in terms of economy and increased efficiency. - 21.3 The goal or objectives that the Secretariat has established for the operating unit under whose aegis the study/project falls. - 21.4 The estimated cost of the study/project. - 21.5 The existence of management performance measurement data or other data that can be adapted to the requirements for monitoring progress. - 21.6 The measurement criteria expected to be used in the project. - 21.7 Proposed schedules, timetables and cash-flows for completing the work. - 21.8 Staffing, including the use of independent experts. - 21.9 What each staff member is expected to do. - 21.10 Milestones and milestone dates. - 21.11 Procedures for managing the study/project.
+The Project Plan will address such matters as: - 21.1 The expected scope and objectives of the project. - 21.2 The issues and questions to be addressed and their possible significance in terms of economy and increased efficiency. - 21.3 The goal or objectives that the Secretariat has established for the operating unit under whose aegis the study/project falls. - 21.4 The estimated cost of the study/project. - 21.5 The existence of management performance measurement data or other data that can be adapted to the requirements for monitoring progress. - 21.6 The measurement criteria expected to be used in the project. - 21.7 Proposed schedules, timetables and cash-flows for completing the work.